 There are social events everywhere.
 And they are usually easy to join.

-One way is by using the site/app Meetup.
-This is a website with a ton of events.
+One way is by using the application Meetup.
+This is a platform with a ton of events.
 Simply sign up and see what’s going on in the city you’re in – or the place you’re going to.

-The benefit of this is that everyone is there to meet new people.
+The benefit of using Meetup is that everyone is there to meet new people.
 So there is no pressure, it really is all about being social.
-And you can find any event that suits you.
+Everyone is there for that reason.
+And you can find any event that suits your interests.
 Meetup has everything from yoga and dancing classes to language exchanges and bar hopping.

 Make connections online